syncfusion-content/asp.netmvc-docs/aspnetmvc/Masktextboxes/Behavior-Settings.md

 ![](Behavior-Settings_images/Behavior-Settings_img18.png)

+_MaskEditTextBox with textAlign_

 ### HTML Attributes Support

-4. The MaskEditTextBox provides support for adding HTML attributes to the component.
+The MaskEditTextBox provides support for adding HTML attributes to the component.
 ‘HtmlAttributes’ property is used to add HTML attributes like, id, class etc.. to the components.
 We need to use IDictionary<string,object> to specify the HTML attributes.

 #### Configure HTMLAttributes property